whatmakeart/whatmakeart.github.io/content/printmaking/laser-etched-relief-printing.md

 ---
 title: Relief Printing
 date: 2025-03-19T09:00:00
-lastmod: 2025-10-15T14:25:36
+lastmod: 2025-10-15T18:09:47
 ---

 Make sure the plate is not warped, it should lay flat on the press bed.
 Remember that the pulled print will be the inverse of the laser etching.
 The ink sticks to the raised "relief" parts of the plate or the "non-laser-etched" parts.

 ## Sealing the Printing Plate

-1. Make sure the plate is not warped, it should lay flat on the press bed.
-2. Remember that the pulled print will be the inverse of the laser etching.
-The ink sticks to the raised "relief" parts of the plate or the "non-lasered" parts.
-3. Seal the plate surface with a light coat of brushed on shellac.
+1. Seal the plate surface with a light coat of brushed on shellac.
 Make sure to turn the ventilation on before opening the shellac.
-4. Brush the shellac on the top surface of the plate, where the ink will go, coat the entire top surface.
+2. Brush the shellac on the top surface of the plate, where the ink will go, coat the entire top surface.
 Sides and the back do not need to be coated.
-5. Use a hammer to close the lid so the shellac does not dry out.
+3. Use a hammer to close the lid so the shellac does not dry out.
-6. Clean the brush immediately in the alcohol solution.
+4. Clean the brush immediately in the alcohol solution.
-7. Allow the plate and shellac to dry before inking.
+5. Allow the plate and shellac to dry before inking.
 Ideally, leave the wet plate in front of the ventilation to extract VOCs while it is drying.
 It takes ~15 minutes for the shellac to dry on the plate.

 ## Preparing Printing Paper